mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zendesk-ticket-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Zendesk Instance URL**: To connect to your Zendesk Ticket data, you need your organization's Zendesk Ticket instance URL.
-Your organization's Zendesk Ticket instance URL typically looks like `https://<your-organization-domain>.zendesk.com`.
-If you don't have an instance already, refer the [ticket](https://support.zendesk.com/hc/tickets/4408823799962-How-do-I-create-a-Support-trial-account) to learn about creating a test instance.
+- **Zendesk Instance URL**: To connect to your Zendesk Ticket data, you need your organization's Zendesk instance URL.
+Your organization's Zendesk instance URL typically looks like `https://<your-organization-domain>.zendesk.com`.
+If you don't have an instance already, refer the [article](https://support.zendesk.com/hc/en-us/articles/4408823799962-How-do-I-create-a-Support-trial-account) to learn about creating a test instance.
 - **Service Account**: To connect to Zendesk Ticket and allow Microsoft Graph Connector to update knowledge tickets regularly, you need a service account with read permissions granted to the service account.
 The service account must have either 'Admin', 'Agent' or 'Light agent' role.
 The 'Contributor' role does not allow to read permissions in Zendesk.

 ## Get Started

 ### 1. Display name
 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
-Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
+Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters.md#Content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

 ### 2. Zendesk URL
 To connect to your Zendesk data, you need your organization's Zendesk instance URL.
 Your organization's Zendesk instance URL typically looks like `https://<your-organization-domain>.zendesk.com`.